Dr. Gary Tanchak, D.C.

 Most people have experienced the symptoms of short-term nerve compression.
 Imagine the last time you sat cross-legged for a long period of time or were sitting during an hours-long car ride.
 Most of us know the sensation of our leg feeling numb, tingly, or weak.
 These are all symptoms of nerve compression.

-The difference with a pinched nerve is that there is sustained compression that is not readily within our power to correct.
+The difference with a pinched nerve is that sustained compression is not readily within our power to correct.
 Pinched nerves are not uncommon and vary in seriousness and intensity of symptoms.

 Generally, the symptoms of a pinched nerve are intense and often painful.
-Symptoms are sometimes worse while sleeping and can occur along the entire route of the effected nerve.
-This is why people with sciatica will often experience symptoms from the low back all the way down into their foot.
+Symptoms sometimes worsen while sleeping and can occur along the affected nerve’s entire route.
+This is why people with sciatica will often experience symptoms from the lower back all the way down to their feet.

 Let’s review the common symptoms of a pinched nerve: